HewlettPackard/shs-libfabric/man/fi_cxi.7.md

     which can be set to change the percentage at which the CQ should indicate that it has become saturated and force pushback to the application to ensure progress.

-*FI_CXI_DISABLE_CQ_HUGETLB*
+*FI_CXI_DISABLE_EQ_HUGETLB/FI_CXI_DISABLE_CQ_HUGETLB*
 :   By default, the provider will attempt to allocate 2 MiB hugetlb pages for
-    provider event queues used to implement a libfabric completion queue.
+    provider event queues.
 Disabling hugetlb support will cause the provider to fallback to memory allocators using host page sizes.
+    FI_CXI_DISABLE_EQ_HUGETLB replaces FI_CXI_DISABLE_CQ_HUGETLB, however use
+    of either is still supported.

+*FI_CXI_DEFAULT_TX_SIZE*
+:   Set the default tx_attr.size field to be used by the provider if the size
+    in not specified in the user provided fi_info hints.

 *FI_CXI_DEVICE_NAME*
 :   Restrict CXI provider to specific CXI devices.
 Format is a comma separated